 The Convair 580s were "at home" on the various routes within California to mountain resort Lake Tahoe.
 Parked on the ramp at South Lake Tahoe Airport in May 1981, is N73104, a Convair 580.

 Aspen Airways provided extensive charter services throughout the United States, Mexico and Canada.
 Parked on the ramp during a charter flight at Walkers Cay Airport, located in the Bahamas in November 1981, is N73104, a Convair 580.

 Parked on the maintenance stand and undergoing a light check at Los Angeles International Airport in December 1982, is N5809, a Convair 580.

 Although Aspen remained focused on the popular Denver-Aspen route, in 1979, additional routes were added in both Colorado and Wyoming that brought recognition to the growing carrier.
 Parked on the ramp at Durango-La Plata County Airport in August 1985, is N5808, a Convair 580.

-Providing the first scheduled "jet" service into Aspen Airport was Aspen Air with the delivery of their new BAe 146 airplane in December 1984.
+Aspen Air had the distinction of providing the first scheduled "jet" service into Aspen Airport with the delivery of their new BAe 146 airplane in December 1984.
 Parked on the ramp at the airlines namesake Aspen-Pitkin County Airport in July 1985, is N461AP, a British Aerospace BAe-146-100A.

 Aspen's first "jet" aircraft was delivered to the airline in December 1984.
 Parked on the ramp at Denver Stapleton International Airport in September 1985, is N461AP, a British Aerospace BAe-146-100A and the first example delivered to the airline.